 Infections and other causes

 Infections that can cause ON include:

 - Lyme disease

-- vision loss in one eye—can vary from mild to severe and progresses for seven to 10 days
+- vision loss in one eye, which can vary from mild to severe

-- periocular pain (pain around the eye, often worsened by eye movements)
+- periocular pain, or pain around your eye that’s often worsened by eye movements

 - changes in the way the pupil reacts to bright light